 In my collection I have a photograph of a York Boat being rowed upriver or down: the steersman stands in the boat and holds the long sweep oar — the tiller is still attached to the boat but it is not in use.
 The mast hangs from the gunwales [sides of the boat, for non-sailors], by ropes front and back, and it is not as long as the boat itself is.
 The image shows both ends of the mast.
 One end has its natural point and will be the top of the mast to which the boom and the sail is attached.
 The base of the mast has been cut into a sharp wedge, and this is the part that will fit into “the hole at the bottom of the boat” that Dr. Nevins described above.
 I can’t see where the boom and sail are stored: presumably the sail is wrapped around the mast and stored on top of the load inside the boat, but it might be suspended by rope from the far side of the York Boat.
 I will keep an eye open for the answer to that puzzle!

 Now, what can I say about the masts they used on the lower part of the Hayes River — those trees cut down the day before they left York Factory, and which they threw away when they were finished with them?
 There was very few places where they could sail on this part of the river, and upriver they had many portages and carrying places to pass through.
-I am taking a guess that coming downriver they left their masts at Oxford House or somewhere else, picking them up on their return journey when the difficult part of the uphill river voyage was completed.
+I am taking a guess that coming downriver they left their masts at Norway House or somewhere else, picking them up on their return journey when the difficult part of the uphill river voyage was completed.

-I find it really worth while reading journals or documents written by English visitors to York Factory or Rupertsland — they often describe what the HBC men don’t, because it is new and interesting to them, and “normal” to those who work in the fur trade.
+I find it really worth while reading journals or documents written by English visitors to York Factory or Rupertsland — they often describe what the HBC men don’t, because it is new and interesting to them, and “normal” to those who worked in the fur trade.
 Dr. Nevins journal is a good read, but there are plenty of unpublished journals in archives that are also packed with information.
 Keep looking.
 You will find a treasure somewhere — perhaps many of them!

 Copyright, Nancy Marguerite Anderson, 2019.
 All rights reserved.